DevScholar/kbdmouse-js/README.md

 - **Normal Mouse Movement**: When finger stays in place for 400ms or less before moving (with a movement threshold of 10 pixels), it is treated as normal mouse movement without pressing any mouse buttons
 - **Left Button Drag Mode**: When finger stays in place for more than 400ms but not more than 800ms before moving, it is treated as left button drag mode.
 Releasing finger triggers left mouse button release
 - **Right Click**: When finger stays in place for more than 800ms without moving, it is treated as a right mouse button click

+**Note**: All modules are exported through the main entry point.
+Import specific classes from `kbdmouse-js.mjs` rather than individual module files.